Skip to content

 📖 About This Object

-SCATHA is an active satellite operated by United States, launched on 1979-01-30 from Cape Canaveral, Florida.
+SCATHA is an active satellite operated by United States, launched on 1979-01-30 from Cape Canaveral, Florida on the P78-2 launch.
 With over 47 years in orbit, it has far exceeded many satellites’ design lifetimes.
-It orbits in Medium Earth Orbit (MEO) at altitudes between 28,006 km and 42,869 km with an inclination of 9.9°.
+It orbits in Medium Earth Orbit (MEO) at altitudes between 27,968 km and 42,910 km with an inclination of 9.7°.
 It travels at approximately 11,116 km/h (3.09 km/s), completing one full orbit every 23 hours 38 minutes — that’s roughly 1.02 orbits per day.
-Its orbital eccentricity of 0.1778 gives it a noticeably elliptical path, with significant altitude variation between perigee and apogee.
-It is part of the Geo Protected Plus constellation group.
+Its orbital eccentricity of 0.1787 gives it a noticeably elliptical path, with significant altitude variation between perigee and apogee.
 At geostationary altitude, there is no meaningful atmospheric drag — this object will remain in orbit indefinitely unless actively deorbited.
 Orbital Radar tracks SCATHA in real time using the latest two-line element set (TLE) data, providing live position, altitude, speed and orbital path updated continuously.

 🌍 Orbit Context